Has OCD Taken Over Your Life?

 Your OCD does not have to mean that your life will always be chaotic.
 You are completely capable of busting out of your comfort zone, taking ownership of your dreams, and creating a new sense of self.
 Most importantly, you will repair your relationship with yourself and build a foundation based on self-trust, self-compassion, and acceptance.

-To schedule an appointment to begin treatment for OCD at our Los Angeles area therapy practice, please fill out the contact form and Dr. Menije will contact you to discuss your goals for treatment during a free phone consultation.
+To schedule an appointment to begin treatment for OCD at our Los Angeles area therapy practice or online please fill out the contact form and Dr. Menije will contact you to discuss your goals for treatment during a free phone consultation.

 Other Services at Embracing You Therapy in Los Angeles, CA